Posted February 8th, 2016 at 9:35 am by Dan Musick

 On a garage door with standard lift tracks, the top of the door rises immediately into the radius at about a 45-degree angle.
 If the door has windows in the top section, the pitch of the tracks allows the window frame to clear the top PVC stop molding.
 Yet, on high lift doors, the pitch differs.

-On new high lift doors with windows on the top section, we normally install the top PVC stop molding with minimum compression so that, as the door rises, the contact between the window frames and stop molding is minimized.
+On new high lift doors with windows on the top section, we normally install the top PVC stop molding with minimum compression.
+That way, as the door rises, the contact between the window frames and stop molding is minimized.

 On a high lift conversion, the remedy is to adjust the roller carriers of the top fixtures so the window frames clear the trim when opening.
 When you do this, however, you will likely lose your seal at the top of the door.